usman98789/BlackBox-App/README.md

 To find the Project Requiements PDF, go to: L02_06/Requirements/Personas_UserStories.pdf

+To find the Project Backlog PDF, go to: L02_06/Backlogs/Project_Backlog.pdf

+To find the Project Requiements PDF, go to: L02_06/Backlogs/Sprint_Backlog.pdf

 <--------------------------------(Meetings)------------------------------>

 Meeting 1 (September 22, 2017):

 Finalized the team setup and team agreement.
 See the Working_Agreement.pdf for more details.